-I had already traveled through most of China in the late 1990s, but Qinghai is the one place I had never been.
+I had already traveled through most of China in the late 1990s, but Qinghai was the last one – the one place I had never been.

 Xining itself is another world.
 There are very large Tibetan and Muslim populations that give the city a very different flavor.
 The first thing I did on my 4k walk from the airport bus to the conference hotel was to have a homemade yak yogurt, which was delicious.
 The second thing I did was realize that a 4k walk with a backpack feels very different at 2,200 meters.

 So just like last time, I gave my paper (on milk – see, this blog has total internal continuity!) and just like last time, everyone was very generous.
 The students were especially sweet.
 On the day I arrived, while I was wandering around for hours eating yak yoghurt and wondering why I was so winded by a gentle incline, two of them were waiting for me in the hotel lobby.
 They cheerfully accepted my panicked apologies, and then we went for a nice lunch.